roman-koshchei/onnx2rknn/README.md

 # ONNX to RKNN

 This is script to convert PP-YOLOE model from ONNX format to RKNN format.
-Must be run on hardware with Rockchip chips.
+Must be run on hardware with Rockchip chips rk3588 rk3576.

 Install dependencies: